 The original materials used to construct the Panorama itself are a sign of the times in which it was built – Formica panels and Urethane foam mounted on wood.
 The buildings were constructed of wood, plastic and hand painted paper, and the bridges of etched brass.
 Ongoing building additions are made by architectural model makers of laser cut/etched acrylic generated from computer aided designs.

 The Panorama was one of the most successful attractions at the ‘64 Fair with millions enjoying what was billed as an indoor helicopter tour of New York.
 The nine minute ride provided a “god’s eye” view of the complex topography of the five boroughs and their waterways, allowing sightseers to view the City at sea level and from a simulated 20,000 foot elevation.
-The “helicopters,” molded plastic tracked cars that encircled the model, also came with a guided tour, “The City of Opportunity,” read by broadcast legend Lowell Thomas.
+The “helicopters,” molded plastic tracked cars that encircled the model, also came with a guided tour, “The City of Opportunity,” read by broadcast legend Lowell Thomas which you can listen to here.
 The ride was a bargain at 10 cents per person while the design and construction of the entire Panorama cost $672,662.69 in 1964, the equivalent of approximately $5 million today.

 After the Fair, the Panorama and helicopter ride remained open to the public for three or four years, its originally planned use as an urban planning tool seemingly forgotten.
 To keep up with the rapidly evolving development of the City, updates were accurately recreated in the model by Lester’s team in 1967, 1968, 1969 and 1974.
 Though the Queens Museum opened in 1972, only sporadic changes were made in the intervening years solely due to donations from architects and developers.
 During the 1980s boom in construction, models of the AT&T (Sony), Citicorp and other buildings were donated and placed on the model, though most public works and City projects were not included.